mundschenk-at/comment-mail-kb/tutorials/2015/8-sso-integration.md

 When a visitor logs in through an SSO service provider, an account is automatically created for them in WordPress (if one does not exist already).
 These auto-generated WordPress accounts are created using details obtained from an SSO service provider.
 Such as first name, last name, email address.
 SSO users receive a default Role; i.e. whatever the default Role is for your site.
 Normally the [Subscriber Role](http://codex.wordpress.org/Roles_and_Capabilities#Subscriber), but you can change this from your WP General Settings on standard WP installs.
 WP Multisite Network installs always use the Subscriber Role.

-An account created in this way (via SSO) could be logged into like any other WP account (technically), but it will also be connected to the underlying SSO service too.
+An account created in this way (via SSO) could be accessed like any other WP account, but it will also be connected to the underlying SSO service too.
 Meaning, a user may simply log into your site in the future w/ the SSO.
 They won't ever need a username/password that is specific to your site.

 ### If somebody logs in with Twitter, Facebook, Google, LinkedIn, etc.; are they associated with a username/password on my site too?
 If so, how would they log in with those credentials?